 How to Buy & Store Kohlrabi

 I like to buy kohlrabi at farmers markets where they are often sold with their leaves still attached.
-There are two reasons for this: first, you know the kohlrabi is fresh; and second, the leaves are delicious, just like kale.
+There are two reasons for this: first, you know the kohlrabi is fresh; and second, the leaves are delicious and can be used just like kale.

 Look for small bulbs of kohlrabi—about 3 inches in diameter or less—for sweeter, more tender flavor.
-Larger kohlrabi bulbs tend to be woody, but their thick and fibrous peel can be cut off to reveal a tender crunchiness within.
+Bulbs this small will taste a lot like peeled broccoli stems.
+Larger kohlrabi bulbs will develop a sharper, radish-like flavor but tend to be woody; their thick and fibrous peel can be cut off to reveal the tender crunchiness within.

 Although I buy kohlrabi with leaves attached whenever possible, they do need to be removed for storage (just like with beets, turnips, or carrots).
 Cut off the leafy stalks (you can use the leaves as you would kale or collard greens, use them with a few days) and scrub kohlrabi bulbs clean, wrap loosely, and refrigerate until ready to use.
 Fresh kohlrabi will last up to several weeks in the fridge.